kevinpt/opbasm/doc/rst/language.rst

 default_jump
 ~~~~~~~~~~~~

-By default, unused memory is filled with zeros.
+Unused instruction memory is filled with zeros by default.
 The PicoBlaze doesn't know about which areas of memory are unused and will continue executing whatever instruction data is located there.
-On PB3 a zero instruction equates to "LOAD s0, 00".
+On PB3 a zero instruction (0x00000) equates to "LOAD s0, 00".
 On PB6 it is "LOAD s0, s0" (a NOP).
 These instructions can be problematic in high reliability code that needs to recover from accidentally falling into these unused areas of memory.
-To protect against this the ``default_jump`` directive lets you fill unused memory with a jump to a specified label or address.
+The ``default_jump`` directive protects against this by filling unused instruction memory with a jump to a specified label or address.
+That jump target can be a special error handler or just reinitialize the entire program starting from address 0.

 ===================================== ======================== ========================================
 Format                                Example                  Result